 Doing Kegel exercises is an easy way to get your lady parts in great shape for delivery.
 It can also help with bladder control and hemorrhoids.
 During the initial postpartum period it’s a great way to get everything to heal from birth.
 To do a kegel simply practice stopping the flow of urine while going to the bathroom.
 That squeezing feeling is what you will do over and over again.

 These excellent cardio machines at the gym are great to use during pregnancy.
 They include bars to hold onto to keep your balance, and are very easy on the joints, compared to running.

-Prenatal yoga is fantastic in relieving stress, back pain, and getting your muscles to relax and stretch.
+Prenatal yoga is a fantastic way to relieve stress, back pain, and encourage your muscles to relax and stretch.
 The techniques used in yoga can really help with labor, such as deep breathing and relaxing.
 Make sure to ask your instructor if your normal routine is safe to continue doing or if there are any exercises you should avoid.

-Stationary bikes are a great, low-impact way to work out while pregnant.
+Stationary bikes are a fabulous, low-impact option to add to your pregnancy exercise routine.
 Sit on the bike at the gym, watch your favorite show, and take it as easy as you need to.

 - Less likely to have back pain